nextcloud/all-in-one/readme.md

-# Nextcloud All In One
+# Nextcloud All-in-One
-Nextcloud AIO stands for Nextcloud All In One and provides easy deployment and maintenance with most features included in this one Nextcloud instance.
+Nextcloud AIO stands for Nextcloud All-in-One and provides easy deployment and maintenance with most features included in this one Nextcloud instance.

 Included are:
 - Nextcloud